SirDancealot/Blue-Prince-Notes/Memos.md

 - (False) Red memo in black moon "MORE THAN TWO BOXES CONTAIN PRIZES"
 - (True) Green memo in blue moon: "THE SANCTUM KEY IS IN A BLACK BOX"
 - (False) Red memo in black moon "THE BOX CONTAINING ALLOWANCE TOKENS IS MARKED BY MOON"
+- (False) Green in black wave "THE SNACTUM KEY IS NOT IN A BOX.
+IT IS BURIED."
+- (False) Red in black wave "THE SANCTUM KEY IS IN A BLUE BOX"

 According to [[Security]]
 - Blue memos are true